Khanhtran77204/Pushpractice/README.md

 # Pushpractice
-This git repo is for practicing pushing commits
+This is where I practice pushing commits